Who We Are

 Glenn has a degree in economics from Gordon College and an MBA from Indiana University, Bloomington.

-Ms. Jarrell is a member of the American Health Information Management Association where she is recognized as a Registered Health Information Administrator and Certified Coding Specialist.
-She served on the North Carolina Health Information Management Association Board for over 10 years and was the NCHIMA President from 2014 -2015.
+Ms. Jarrell is a member of the American Health Information Management Association, where she is recognized as a Registered Health Information Administrator and former Certified Coding Specialist.
+She served on the North Carolina Health Information Management Association Board for over ten years and was the NCHIMA President from 2014 -2015.
 Jolene was the recipient of the NCHIMA Distinguished Member Award in 2015 for her efforts in transforming the CSA’s operational and financial strategies to ensure sustainability.
 She currently serves on the NCHIMA Finance Committee.

-Jolene resides in Raleigh, NC with her husband Chris Meadows.
+Jolene resides in Raleigh, NC, with her husband, Chris Meadows.

 Howard McClurd is an 18-year kidney cancer survivor and recent prostate cancer survivor.
 For over 25 years, he has been a successful owner of multiple businesses in the medical field.
 Howard currently owns a specialty medical supply company and a “One You Love Home Healthcare” franchise location in the Philadelphia, Pennsylvania, area.